datanav/docs/features/change-tracking.rst

 The comparison is done by comparing the new and the old entitie's ``_hash`` values.

 **Criteria for posting entities to sink dataset**

 - New ``_id`` value - The entity did not exist before
 - Change in entity metadata - all non :ref:`reserved fields <reserved_fields>`
 - Change in entity delete status - the entity's ``_deleted`` status changes

+Each entity version written to a dataset will receive an ``_updated`` value.
+An entity's ``_updated`` value, unique to each dataset, is an incremental counter assigned to each entity version when they are stored in the target dataset.
+When a pipe's pump has sucessfully finished, the pipe will store the last (newest) entity's ``_updated`` value as the pipe's ``since`` value, thereby keeping track of the entities that have already been processed.

+.. admonition::  Info:

     Change tracking is a built-in feature in Sesam and will always act in the background.
-You could however easily make a pipe reprocess all entitites in the source dataset by manually resetting the pipe, or by utilizing any of the rescan options in the pipe's :ref:`pump properties <pump_properties>`
+You could however easily make a pipe reprocess all or some entitites in the source dataset by changing the pipe's ``since`` value in the following ways:

+    #.
+Resets can be done automatically by defining a :ref:`rescan <pump_properties>` property for the pump.
+    #.
+Resets can be done manually through the :ref:`reset <management-studio-pipe-menu>` function in the management studio pipe menu.
+    #.
+Since changes can be done manually through the :ref:`Update last seen <management-studio-pipe-menu>` function in the mamagement studio pipe meny.